 The purpose of this By-law is to protect, preserve and maintain the public health, safety and welfare by creating a balance between the needs of the environment, our ground water supply, the citizens of Hamilton and Hamilton's public water distribution system, and by addressing concerns about lower ground water levels and the potential demand on its water sources during the dry summer months, while recognizing the therapeutic, esthetic and environmental benefits that gardening and landscaping bring to our community.
-The provisions of this By-law are applicable only to the use of water supplied by the Town's public water system or withdrawn from the same water sources as the Town's public water system and do not apply to the use of recycled water, storm water run-off, gray water or water from cisterns or rain barrels that derive their water directly from precipitation.
+The provisions of this By-law are applicable only to the use of water supplied by the Town's public water system or withdrawn from the same water sources as the Town's public water system or water from cisterns or rain barrels that derive their water directly from precipitation.